 Top Brands Selling Charcoal Deodorant To Try

-I have tried three different charcoal deodorants.
+I have tried four different charcoal deodorants.
 One of them I won’t mention as it wasn’t very good.
 Awful, actually.
-If I didn’t reapply multiple times throughout the day I got awful BO.
-The two that I am listing here are good.
-They’re both all-natural, aluminum free, and cruelty free.
+If I didn’t reapply multiple times throughout the day I got awful body odor.
+The three that I am listing here are good.
+They’re all-natural, aluminum free, and cruelty free.
+And most importantly, they will eliminate odor and keep you smelling fresh.

 The original winner was Schmidt’s Charcoal Magnesium Deodorant.
-I’ve been a big fan of Schmidt’s for a while (the rose + vanilla one is so nice!) but the charcoal version is even better.
+I’ve been a big fan of Schmidt’s for a while (the rose + vanilla one is so nice!).
+I really like the creamy texture of this deodorant (arrowroot powder is the main ingredient which gives it a nice smooth glide) but the charcoal version is even better.
 I can apply this after my morning shower and will smell great til I shower the next day.
 I really put this one to the test with a night out at Gitano this past weekend when things were so, so hot.
 This one is also a great value.
 You only need a little bit and the stick lasts for ages.

 More recently, I tried the Kopari Charcoal Deodorant and I like that one even more.
 The Schmidt’s one is great but does get a little messy (it’s a creamier formula vs Kopari which is a more sheer formula.
 It’s really effective and I like that the coconut formula is also very hydrating.
 For more info on that read my Kopari Charcoal Deodorant review!

-PiperWai Activated Charcoal Deodorant was very good (and I love the texture – it contains coconut oil and shea butter) but it didn’t pass the test when I was out in the sun all day.
+PiperWai Activated Charcoal Deodorant is 100% vegan and plant based.
+It was very good (and I love the texture – it contains coconut oil and shea butter) but it didn’t pass the test when I was out in the sun all day.
 I came home and had terrible BO.
-Honestly, I was sad about this as the essential oils in this one make it smell so good.
+Honestly, I was sad about this as the tea tree oils and essential oils in this one make it smell so good.
 I prefer the scent of this (minty!) to the scent of the Schmidt’s, which smells more citrusy/lemony.
 I’ll say that I kept it, and will use this one on days where I’m just working from home, etc. It’s good it just won’t stand up to extreme heat and humidity!

 Activated Charcoal For Body Odor